BenJ-cell/Data-Visualization-and-Speeding-Up-a-ML-Algorithm-with-PCA-on-CIFAR-10-Dataset-and-Data-Augmentation/README.md

 It seems that using PCA allows faster computation and better validation accuracy as we are less prone to overfitting deleting the noise induced by the less important components of the PCA.

-Then to compare with a good model, we use data augmentation for generalization and a convolutional neural network on the images to classify them.
+Then to compare with a good model, we use data augmentation for generalization and a convolutional neural network on the images to classify them, we get an accuracy of 88%